f500/ansible-project_deploy/README.md

         dest: "remote-path-to-other-file"

 All the templates to copy to the remote system on deploy.
 These could contain config files.
-Works the same as the project_files
+Works the same as the project_files:

     project_templates: []

 The shared_children is a list of all files/folders in your project that need to be linked to someplace outside the release.
 For example a logging directory or an uploads folder.
-These live in "/shared"
+These live in "/shared":

     project_shared_children: []